tgerighty/AGENTS.md/pnpm.md

 instead of adding packages directly in package.json use `pnpm install package` inside the right workspace folder.
 NEVER manually add a package by updating package.json

+## updating a package

+when i ask you to update a package always run `pnpm update -r packagename`. to update to latest also add --latest

+Do not do `pnpm add packagename` to update a package. only to add a missing one. otherwise other packages versions will get out of sync.

 ## fixing duplicate pnpm dependencies

 sometimes typescript will fail if there are 2 duplicate packages in the workspace node_modules. this can happen in pnpm if a package is used in 2 different places (even if inside a node_module package, transitive dependency) with a different set of versions for a peer dependency